brandenge/reading-notes/event-driven-applications.md

 # Event Driven Application

+This is an important topic because event-driven design is a very common topic in object-oriented programming, and is a common design/programming paradigm in many modern applications.
+Event driven programming goes well with object-oriented programming in particular.

 ## Event Driven Programming

 ### What native Node.js module allows us to get started with Event Driven Programming?